santiagobasulto/parallel/docs/index.md

+---
+title: "Intro to Parallel"
+summary: A Python library for instant parallelism in concurrency.
+---

 `parallel` makes the process of writing parallel code simple and enjoyable, bringing parallelism **closer to mainstream developers**. `parallel` is **NOT** a pipeline library (check [Dask](https://dask.org/) or
 [Luigi](https://github.com/spotify/luigi) for that).